When is the library open?

 Yes.
-There is one group that meets at 6:15 p.m. on the 2nd Tuesday of the month and a mystery book club that meets at 3 p.m. on the first Wednesday of the month.
+There is one group that meets at 6:15 p.m. on the 2nd Tuesday of the month, a mystery book club that meets at 3 p.m. on the first Wednesday of the month, and a bestsellers book club that meets at 3 pm on the last Saturday of the month.
 For additional information, or to obtain the current book title, please call the Reference department at 203.488.1441, ext.
 318 or visit our book groups page.

 Does the library have a local history/genealogy collection?